frodwith/yanop/README.markdown

 be added to the end of the description to keep you from having to duplicate spec information in the description.

-### getopt.simple(spec, banner, argv)
+### yanop.simple(spec, banner, argv)

-Behaves similarly to getopt.tryParse(), except that it adds a "help" option and then checks for it.
-If --help is passed, spec will be passed to getopt.help() to generate some the help.
+Behaves similarly to yanop.tryParse(), except that it adds a "help" option and then checks for it.
+If --help is passed, spec will be passed to yanop.help() to generate some the help.
 The given banner will be printed, followed by this help.
-Banner and argv are both optional: banner defaults to getopt.usage(), and argv() defaults to process.argv as in getopt.parse().
+Banner and argv are both optional: banner defaults to yanop.usage(), and argv() defaults to process.argv as in yanop.parse().

 Errors
 ======